thasauce/thasauce-blog/content/post/2012-01-19-quick-look-laura-shigihara-on-video-game-music.md

 Coupled with the fact that Laura Shigihara&#8217;s voice is as endearing as a dozen fluffy kittens,Â this video is quite inspirational for aspiring professional VGM composers everywhere.

-_The â€˜Quick Lookâ€™ series at ThaSauce covers quick videos and Â featured songs to introduce emerging artists and musical twists within the VGM scene.
+_The â€˜Quick Look' series at ThaSauce covers quick videos and Â featured songs to introduce emerging artists and musical twists within the VGM scene.
 Have you heard or seen any interesting VGM videos on YouTube lately?
 Shoot me an e-mail at ade@thasauce.net._

 &nbsp;